What is the Difference Between Recourse Factoring and Non-Recourse Factoring?

 In recourse invoice factoring if the customer doesn’t pay their invoice after an agreed amount of time, you will be responsible to buy back your invoice from the factor.
-However, if you regularly submit invoices for funding, the factor will usually offset the debt against other credit worthy invoices.
+However, if you regularly submit invoices for funding, the factor will usually offset the debt against other creditworthy invoices.
 The benefit of recourse factoring is that the cost is typically lower and more desirable than non-recourse factoring because the factor is not assuming the risk.

-In non-recourse factoring, there are two options.
+In non-recourse factoring, there are two options:

-In the second option, the factor assumes the entire credit risk.
+- The factor assumes the entire credit risk.
 If your customer doesn’t pay their invoice due to any credit reason where they do not file bankruptcy, the factor will assume the entire debt, even if it becomes noncollectable.

 Non-recourse invoice factoring is more expensive than recourse invoice factoring because the factoring company is assuming all the risk for unpaid invoices.